 Move on locked axis: To make sure that you’re moving a text box, image, or graphic straight up and down, diagonally, or straight across without it getting out of line, hold the shift key while you move it.

 Rotate 15 degrees: Turn parts of your design a little to the right or left by holding the shift key and turning the rotate handle (the one at the top of the bounding box that appears when you click a text box, image, or graphic).

 Bypass alignment: Sometimes you just need to say, “Quit telling me what to do, helpful alignment tools!
 This graphic needs to be a little off-center!”
 To do that without having to turn alignment hints off, hold the control key while you move your object.

 Move project around workspace: Hold the spacebar and drag your project to move it around the workspace (the light grey area surrounding your canvas).

 Use these two easy-peasy keyboard shortcuts to change how elements of your designs look, supa fast:

-- Apply an effect: Once you’ve adjusted the sliders and use the paintbrush and eraser tools to get an effect looking juuuust right, tap command/control and enter to apply it.
+Apply an effect: Once you’ve adjusted the sliders and use the paintbrush and eraser tools to get an effect looking juuuust right, tap command/control and enter to apply it.

-- Skew object from bounding box corners: This one is a little tough to get at first, but try it out and you’ll soon realize how useful it is!
-Hold shift and drag the corners of the bounding box (box that appears when you click a text box, overlay, or image) to change its shape.
+Skew object from bounding box corners: This one is a little tough to get at first, but try it out and you’ll soon realize how useful it is!
+Hold shift and drag the corners of the bounding box (box that appears when you click a text box, graphic, or image) to change its shape.
 This is helpful when you want an object to be taller but not wider, or vice versa.